elgertam/cookiecutter-pypackage/.github/ISSUE_TEMPLATE.md

 * Date you used Cookiecutter PyPackage:
 * Cookiecutter version used, if any:
-* Python version, if any:
+* Python version, if known:
 * Operating System:

 ### Description